casperghst42/idmsnippets/README.md

 ## Content
 - **Customizing Entitlement Query** is about how to cusotmize the entitlement query to make it possible to intercept it.
 - **json2xml** is about how I go around converting the JSON from the REST Shim to xml and xds.
+- (work in progress) **tokenauth** is about how I go around using token authenticsation with the SOAP driver.
 - **xds2json** is about how I go around converting XDS to JSON for the REST Shim to consume.
 - **HandleParallelProcesses** is about how to deal with csv files having more than one entry per object.